 For more information on my positive psychology-based life coaching and resilience training work, please visit my website at www.annmariebrogan.com.

-While working in the corporate and non-profit sectors, I gained an extensive background and skill set in business, sales, marketing, customer service, event planning, and hospitality.
+While working in corporate and non-profit sectors, I gained an extensive background and skill set in business, sales, marketing, customer service, event planning, and hospitality.

 I started my sales career in a major Fortune 500 corporation.
 Within a few years, I worked my way up the sales ladder to senior account sales executive.
 Excellent time and territory management skills were critical to my success in consistently attaining my extensive sales goals.
 After a short time, I was promoted to area sales manager while pursuing a graduate degree.
 From there, I was hired as director of sales/marketing for a nationally known relief organization.
 Operational strategies and organizational skills were essential in managing my team and handling the significant workload for which my department was responsible.